uriweb/uri-component-library/README.md

 ## What's new in 3.5.2

-CL 3.5.2 is a minor release.
+CL 3.5.2 is a bug fix release.

 * Corrects readme
 * Fixes issues that prevented Travis CI build from passing